DinMo

 Most valuable conversions are at the bottom of the funnel

-By leveraging these technologies, it is possible to design retargeting campaigns that are both precise and personalized, resulting in a marked improvement in conversion rates and return on investment (ROI).
+By leveraging these technologies, you can design precise and personalised retargeting campaigns that will improve your conversion rate and return on investment (ROI).

 Concrete use cases of remarketing